bcgov/containerization-and-cloud-economic-model/docs/how-to-add-form.md

 ### Models
 Now you know the tables, please familiarize yourself with the common [models](../app/src/forms/common/models/base.js).
-And you can review the sample [models](sample/forms/myform/models).
+And you can review the sample [models](sample/forms/cloudeconomicmodel/models).

-In the sample, we add a single custom table/model: Survey (myform\_submission\_survey).
+In the sample, we add a single custom table/model: Survey (cloudeconomicmodel\_submission\_survey).
 Note the `relationMappings` in the Submission model.

 For models, you will need to extend the Common Models for Form, Version, Status Code, Note, Settings, Submission and Submission Status.
 You need to set the tablePrefix and each of the Relations and associated classes.